xenosl/Coroutine-Anywhere-In-Unity/Assets/ShuHai/Readme - Coroutines.txt

 Unified coroutine API that is available in both runtime and Unity editor.

-See Assets/ShuHai/Demos/Coroutines/CoroutineExample.cs for usage information.
+See detailed comments at Assets/ShuHai/Demos/Coroutines/CoroutineExample.cs for usage information.